Chief Conductor: Royal Flemish Philharmonic

 Conductor Laureate: Netherlands Radio Philharmonic Orchestra

-In addition to his present positions Edo de Waart he has held posts with the Hong Kong Philharmonic Orchestra, Netherlands Radio Philharmonic Orchestra, Sydney Symphony Orchestra, San Francisco Symphony, Minnesota and Rotterdam Philharmonic orchestras.
+In addition to his present positions Edo de Waart has held posts with the Hong Kong Philharmonic Orchestra, Netherlands Radio Philharmonic Orchestra, Sydney Symphony Orchestra, San Francisco Symphony, Minnesota and Rotterdam Philharmonic orchestras.
 Other orchestras with whom he has regular relationships include the Chicago Symphony Orchestra, NHK Symphony, New Zealand Symphony Orchestra and the Royal Stockholm Philharmonic Orchestra.

 As an opera conductor, de Waart has enjoyed success in a large and varied repertoire in many of the world’s greatest opera houses.
-He was also the Chief Conductor of De Nederlandse Opera from 1999 to 2004.
+He was also Chief Conductor of De Nederlandse Opera from 1999 to 2004.
 His most recent performances at The Metropolitan Opera, of Der Rosenkavalier, were critically acclaimed, and he returns in future seasons.

 Edo de Waart’s extensive catalogue continues to build with his recording of Mahler’s Symphony No.1 with the Royal Flemish Philharmonic released in April 2013.
 Future releases include Wagner’s Tristan und Isolde: Nachtgesang und Isoldes Liebestod (arr.
 Henk de Vlieger) with the Netherlands Radio Philharmonic Orchestra and Elgar’s Dream of Gerontius with the Royal Flemish Philharmonic.